 At the sound of Grouse's shout Beckton turned - pivoting on both feet and dropping to one knee at once, just as an older man in a dark-grey overcoat and (somewhat incongruously) a German-style steel helmet came around the corner in pursuit.

-The private, who was preoccupied with putting out flames spreading across his lapel and collar, didn't stand a chance.
-The overcoated man shot him several times with the distinctive slanted form of a Luger pistol, causing the young man's body to fall lifelessly over the agent.
+The private, whose attention was completely occupied by the flames spreading across his lapel and collar, didn't stand a chance.
+The overcoated man shot him several times with the distinctive slanted form of a Luger pistol and sent the young man's body sprawling lifelessly over the agent.

 Surprised and with his vision partly obscured by the body, Beckton held on to Grouse with his left arm and brought his weapon up in his right.
 He fired two short bursts from the hip, watching the overcoated man fall, and waited a second to make sure they were dead.
 Then he laid down the private's remains with as much respect as he could manage.